 You’re probably familiar with the powdery, white heroin.
 People snort or inject it.
-But this drug has a close relative, black tar heroin.
+However, this drug has a close relative: black tar heroin.
 So, what is black tar heroin?

 What is Black Tar Heroin?
 Is it Similar to the Drug’s White Powder Form?